Learn how to protect yourself against identity theft, how it can affect you and what to do if you’re a victim of identity fraud.

 - Never give out your account details.
 If you’re not sure if an email or phone call is really from your bank or credit provider, don’t give out any of your information.
 Call the creditor directly and let them know you’ve been contacted regarding your account details.
 If the inquiry was real, it will be on file — if not, alert the lender that someone was trying to get your information.

 - Use identity protection services.
-All of the major three credit bureaus offer a range of identity theft protection services.
+All of the major three credit bureaus offer a range of identity theft protection services — you can even protect your minor’s credit.
 These can give you regular copies of your credit report, along with credit monitoring if you’re the victim of identity theft.

 Make sure your credit score is intact